 Beyond dollars and cents, teaching your children about finances is actually teaching them values which will help set them up for success in their lives.

 Remember the famous Stanford marshmallow experiment which has become a rather entertaining TikTok trend?
 Children who resisted the offer of a marshmallow for 2 marshmallows later on were more likely to succeed in life.
 Impulse control and discipline are certainly good traits to inculcate in your children.

-Some ways to achieve this would be modeling this virtue for them, a visible chart that tracks their savings targets (complete with shiny stickers), and tangible rewards at the end of the month/quarter/year for meeting their savings goals.
+Some ways to achieve this would be modelling this virtue for them, a visible chart that tracks their savings targets (complete with shiny stickers), and tangible rewards at the end of the month/quarter/year for meeting their savings goals.

 Nothing beats real life stories.
 Inspire them with teenage examples like Cameron Johnson, who began making money at the age of 9 by selling invitation cards and earning 6-figure sums monthly by the age of 15.
 Or, this 14-year-old girl who bought her own house.
 Inspiration is able to achieve what no amount of nagging can.
 It’ll open their minds to entrepreneurship from young.

 Negative examples of people who go broke after winning the lottery or squandered $1million in insurance payouts and public donations within a year drive home the point the importance of money management, whether one has little or much.